For many reasons, email is the best proving ground for AI and still the most popular digital customer service channel

 - The future is every channel, but email is your best first bet

 In the past few years, we’ve seen many companies introduce basic chatbots.
 These first-generation bots that were dedicated to customer service, though, overwhelmingly failed.
-(See the most cringeworthy chatbot fails).

-Chatbots differ from modern Conversational AI platforms for many reasons, but primarily because AI has advanced NLU capabilities.
+The best chatbots are more often actually classified as Conversational AI, but the terminology between the two has become quite ambiguous over time.
+Rules-based Chatbots differ from modern Conversational AI platforms for many reasons, but primarily because AI has advanced NLU capabilities.
 People are free to explain their issue or ask a question in their own words, as if they were interacting with a human agent.
 Getting an AI Agent to perform at this level, though, requires specific training which is well suited for the email channel.

-While offering omni-channel customer service is becoming increasingly important, launching an AI across multiple channels at once is not attainable for most companies, or frankly, recommended.
+While offering omnichannel customer service is becoming increasingly important, launching an AI across multiple channels at once is not attainable for most companies, or frankly, recommended.
 This is because each channel has a different mode of communication.
 Think about it: how you text, send an email or talk on the phone are extremely unique.

 Chat and social messaging are typically a stream of very short messages.
 You might send multiple in a row, perhaps using abbreviations, short-form text or digital slang like emojis.
 On the other hand, emails are longer, sometimes with multiple questions, or more in-depth information and attachments.
 This is because the number of back-and-forth interactions on email is generally less, but contain much more detail within each exchange.